Skip to content

 Note

-commands for all filters within a filter category.
+The !category immune add and !category immune remove commands are simply macros that apply immunity to all filters within a filter category.
 Immune entities are tracked on a per-filter basis.
 This means that if a new default filter is added to a default filter category, immune entities for the filter category will not be carried over to the new filter.
 Keep up-to-date with Bernard's changelog and Default Filters documentation to become aware of new default filters added over time so that you can update your server's configuration accordingly.

 Note